awaberry/awaberry/README.md

 ========

 awaBerry agentic allows to access devices connected to awaBerry Remote via an API.
-This allows to automate tasks via scripts and to integrate them into agentic frameworks.
+Automate tasks via scripts and to integrate them into agentic frameworks.

 Setup projects via Agentic to receive API keys for access to the API.